jaspervdj/jaspervdj/posts/2013-08-10-ugent-courses-review.markdown

 **Computer usage** (*Computergebruik*): This course teaches some UNIX and command-line basics.
 The exercises and practical exam focus on esoteric problems which are hard to solve using the given tools.
-While this makes it challenging and interesting, the course comes with a big "Do Not Try This Stuff For Real"-warning.
+While this makes it fun, challenging and interesting, the course comes with a big "Do Not Try This Stuff For Real"-warning.

 **Discrete mathematics** (*Discrete wiskunde*): Quite interesting, I guess.
 Kind of hard as well.